earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-8/in-class/2016-12-06-automation04-funct-arguments.md

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-8/in-class/2016-12-06-automation04-funct-arguments/plot-ndvi-1.png" title="ndvi plot" alt="ndvi plot" width="100%" />

+Function arguments allow us to customize how a function runs.
+For example, we can use the plot function to plot many different types of data!
+And we can use the `main=""` argument to customize the title.
+We use axes and box to customize how the plot looks.
+This is a powerful function as it can be used to do many different things and is customizable in many ways that we may need / want!

 ## Matching Arguments

-To be precise, R has three ways that arguments are supplied by you are matched to the *formal arguments* of the function definition:
+Let's next talk about the order or arguments in a function. `R` has three ways that arguments supplied by you are matched to the *formal arguments* of the function definition:

-1. by complete name
-2. by position
+1. **By complete name:** i.e. you type `main=""` and `R` matches main to the argument called `main`.
+2. **By order or position when you call an argument:** i.e. you call `plot(raster, "title here")`, `R` will read these two variables in the order that you provide them.
+This can cause the function to fail if they are not in the right order!
-3. by partial name (matching on initial *n* characters of the argument name) - we are not going to review this in class!
+3. **By partial name:** (matching on initial *n* characters of the argument name) - we are not going to review this in class!

-Arguments are matched in the manner outlined above in *that order*: by complete name, then by partial matching of names, and finally by position.
+Arguments are matched in the manner outlined above.

+* R first tries to find arguments according to the complete name,
+* then by partial matching of names,
+* and finally by position.

 With that in mind, let's look at the help for `read.csv()`: